igorls/context-builder/README.md

 - `-f, --filter <EXT>` - File extensions to include (can be used multiple times).
 - `-i, --ignore <NAME>` - Folder or file names to ignore (can be used multiple times).
 - `--preview` - Preview mode: only show the file tree, don't generate output.
+- `--token-count` - Token count mode: estimate the total token count of the final document.
 - `--line-numbers` - Add line numbers to code blocks in the output.
 - `-h, --help` - Show help information.
 - `-V, --version` - Show version information.